 “Tennis is one of the few competitive sports that included women and children from the outset.”

 The history of tennis in Aurora has a rich beginning, with the first tennis club in Aurora playing on both the Hillary House grass courts, and at Trinity Anglican Church, starting in 1911.
-The Hillary Family were a very active group who regularly played tennis, one of the most popular sports of the day.
-The Hillary House collection includes a tennis racquet used by the family in the 1880s, which will be featured among many other tennis artifacts in the exhibit at Hillary House.
+The Hillary Family were a very active group who regularly played it, one of the most popular sports of the day.
+The Hillary House collection includes racquet used by the family in the 1880s, which will be featured among many other related artifacts in the exhibit at Hillary House.
 The family had a grass court on their property as early as 1910.

 This court has been recreated in the same location, and AHS will be hosting heritage tennis demonstrations throughout July and August 2015.